 Visitors who choose to be a pretend spy assume a fake ID and must memorize their age, city of origin, business and family information when asked by various computer programs.
-They can also learn how to catch a spy and how to elude capture.
+They may also take crash courses on how to catch a spy and how to elude capture.

 The most popular attraction for kids is an overhead duct that they crawl through to advance to other rooms (most kids bang on the tin sides as they move along).
 Adults seem to enjoy the different types of James Bond-type guns that were once used by Soviet, British and U.S. intelligence operatives.

 They include: a lipstick gun once used by the KGB; a glove pistol once used by the U.S. Navy; and a tobacco pipe pistol once used by British Special Forces.

 Our final stop, the Marian Koshland Science Museum, was the most informative but least entertaining.
 It was just one floor and two rooms, and it mostly involved videos and presentations shown on flat-screen televisions.

 The museum featured great displays that demonstrated where deadly diseases are ravaging the planet and how the universe is expanding, but it wasn't as interactive as the previous two stops.